ajna-finance/ajna-core/tests/INVARIANTS.md

 - **RW5**: After staking, the Reward's manager contract should be the new owner of the position (`ERC721.ownerOf()`).
 Upon unstaking, The caller of unstake should be the new owner of the position (`ERC721.ownerOf()`)
 - **RW5**: After unstaking or claiming rewards, `isEpochClaimed` should be equal to `true`, `stakeInfo_.lastClaimedEpoch` be equal to the current epoch and `rewardsClaimed` should be incremented by the claimed amount.
 - **RW6**: Each time the bucket rate is updated the `updateRewardsClaimed` accumulator should be updated.
 Each time a user claims rewards from staking the `rewardsClaimed` accumulator should be updated.
-- **RW7**: After unstaking or claiming rewards, if ajna has been burned over an epoch while the staker was staked they should have an increased amount in ajna balance `_ajna.balanceOf()` that matches the amount of ajna balance deducted from the contract `_ajna.balanceOf()`.
+- **RW7**:  unstaking or claiming rewards, if ajna has been burned over an epoch while the staker was staked they should have an increased amount in ajna balance `_ajna.balanceOf()` that matches the amount of ajna balance deducted from the contract `_ajna.balanceOf()`.
-- **RW8**: After unstaking, stakeInfo's tokenId mapping should be deleted and all corrosponding values should therefore be zero'd out (`StakeInfo.ajnaPool`, `StakeInfo.lastClaimedEpoch`, `StakeInfo.owner`, `StakeInfo.stakingEpoch`, `StakeInfo.snapshots`)
+- **RW8**: After unstaking, stakeInfo's tokenId mapping should be deleted and all corrosponding values should therefore be zero'd out (`StakeInfo.ajnaPool`, `StakeInfo.lastClaimedEpoch`, `StakeInfo.owner`, `StakeInfo.stakingEpoch`)
-- **RW9**: Can't claim rewards for an end epoch twice
+- **RW9**: a Staker can never claim rewards for the same epoch twice

 ## Position Manager
 - **PM1**: LP balance of PositionManager in a Pool for a Bucket should be the sum of the positions[...][index].lps for all tokens/users